-Since the invention of the particle board in Germany in the 1940s, the use of formaldehyde in glues and resins has revolutionised the construction industry.
-Formaldehyde-based resins allow wood chips, sawdust and even some recycled wood waste to be combined to create wood products that are durable, cost-effective and high performance alternatives to solid wood.
-Formaldehyde-based resins also provide better dimensional stability and mould resistance.
+Since the invention of the particleboard in Germany in the 1940s, the use of formaldehyde in glues and resins has revolutionised construction materials.
+Formaldehyde-based resins allow wood chips, sawdust and even recycled wood waste to be combined to create wood products that are durable, cost-effective and high–performance alternatives to solid wood.
+Formaldehyde-based resins also provide particleboards better dimensional stability and mould resistance.

-Formaldehyde-based resins are used for making particle boards, medium density fiberboard, plywood, cabinets and cabinet doors, laminated countertops and insulation.
-The innovative use of these resins makes high quality, long-lasting furniture more accessible for EU consumers and helps make home construction more affordable.
+Formaldehyde-based resins are used for making particleboards, medium-density fibreboard (MDF), plywood, cabinets and cabinet doors, laminated countertops and insulation.
+The innovative use of these resins makes high-quality and long-lasting furniture more accessible for EU consumers, and helps make home construction more affordable.

-Formaldehyde-based glues and resins also allow the recycling of older wood such as furniture, housing timber frames, windows and beams to create new wood-based products.
+Formaldehyde-based glues and resins also allow the recycling of old wood products and materials such as furniture, housing timber frames, windows and beams to create new wood-based products.
 High-quality products made with recycled wood help further reduce the environmental impact of the construction and furniture industries.